rgolubtsov/dnsresolvd-multilang/README.md

 #### Building under Arch Linux (kernel 4.16.13-2-ARCH x86-64)

-Install the necessary dependencies (`luvi`, `lit`, `luvit`, `luarocks`, `luaposix`).
+Install the necessary dependencies (`luvi`, `lit`, `luvit`, `luarocks5.1`, `luaposix`).
 Note that some of these packages are not in the Arch Linux official repositories.
 Hence they have to be installed from the AUR repository.
 The AUR helper `yaourt` might be used for that:

 ```
 $ yaourt -S luvi-bin